 Persistent competition between states creates a challenge for threat assessment and the planning process, both of which must be initiated under certain circumstances.
 Planning is designed to enable the transformation of unacceptable conditions into acceptable conditions.
 If it is not possible to identify unacceptable conditions or initiate planning in a timely manner then responses to sub-threshold threats may not occur until it is too late.
-Governments therefore need the ability to horizon scan, identifying emerging threats and hostile measures before they can cause damage.
+Governments therefore need the ability to horizon scan continuously, understanding actors and their interests, and identifying emerging threats and hostile measures before they can cause damage.
 States also require extant baseline or contingency plans which do not rely on a crisis response to be initiated.